 Given the large differences in these limits, it is vital that consumers understand how these limits actually apply to their coverage.
 Rather than calling out the differences, however, the tools available confuse the two, making it even more difficult for consumers to understand what they're buying.
 Instead of listing annual maximums, the site often displays the out-of-pocket maximums that would be applied to a child only, even if you're shopping for an adult.

-Even we here at ValuePenguin.com were confused as to how the plans worked, and assumed that the on-exchange plans were improving the cost sharing benefits included in the dental plans.
+Many people are confused about how the plans work, and have assumed that the on-exchange plans were improving the cost sharing benefits included in the dental plans.
 Take a look at how the plans are displayed.

 These first two images show how plans are displayed in both summary and detailed views on the anonymous shopping tool for an adult.
 A consumer would be left with the understanding that the most they would ever have to contribute ouf pocket was $700 for either of these plans.
 In reality, however, the Humana plan has a $1,000 annual maximum for adults that can only be found in the plan brochure.